 - Tighten the process of buying stock – knowing the volume sales per stock item will help you buy the right amount.

-- Negotiate deals with suppliers – avoid volume discounts (unless you're actually selling large volumes of the item), try to negotiate discounts for quick settlement (unless your cash position is poor), or negotiate for smaller and more frequent deliveries from your suppliers to smooth out your cash flow.
+- Negotiate deals with suppliers — avoid volume discounts unless you're selling large volumes of the item.
+You can also try to negotiate discounts for quick settlement if you can afford to, or negotiate for smaller and more frequent deliveries from your suppliers to smooth out your cash flow.